DegreeCalc

 What Drives Professional Degree Earnings

-The professional degree category bundles MDs, DOs, JDs, and advanced dental degrees (DDS, DMD) — high-income credentials with consistent, predictable earnings floors.
-According to BLS Occupational Employment Statistics for 2024, physicians and surgeons in most specialties earn median salaries of $208,000–$400,000+.
-Family medicine, the lowest-paying physician specialty, still earns a BLS median of $233,930.
-This pulls the professional degree average well above the PhD average.
-A JD is more variable — only 23% of law graduates enter BigLaw's $225,000 starting tier according to NALP 2025 data; the majority earn $55,000–$100,000.
+The professional degree category bundles MDs, DOs, JDs, and advanced dental or pharmacy credentials — high-income credentials with very different earnings distributions.
+According to BLS Occupational Employment Statistics for 2024, physicians and surgeons in many specialties earn median salaries above $208,000.
+This can pull the professional degree average above the PhD average in some annual tables.
+A JD is more variable, which is why law-school ROI should be checked against school-specific placement data rather than the professional-degree median alone.

 What Drives Doctoral Degree Earnings